thuminhle59/Facial-Recognition/README.md

 # FACIAL RECOGNITION

 ## Project Description
 This project was done in a team of 3 members, each member applied a different approach from Face-recognition package, CascadeClassifer of OpenCv, to Yolo3 with DNN model.
-In this repository are the solution for Facial Identification using 2 approaches Yolo3 and Face-recognition package
+In this repository are the solution for Facial Identification using 2 approaches Yolo3 and Face-recognition package.

+For this project, I applied Yolov3 for facial recognition and a pre-trained DNN model for classification of different faces.

 ---------------------------------
 ## 1st Approach: Image Detection with YOLOv3 & Classfication by DNN